What is squamous cell papilloma?

 Squamous cell papilloma of the mouth and throat

-This may occur at anytime throughout life but is usually diagnosed in people between 30-50 years old.
+This may occur at any time throughout life but is usually diagnosed in people between 30-50 years old.
 The lesion may affect any part of the oral surface but is usually found on the tongue, inside surface of the cheeks, and lips.

 Clinical features of squamous cell papilloma

 A single lesion is most common and appears as a soft, pedunculated mass (supported on a stem or stalk) with numerous finger-like projections.
-The projections may be long and pointy or short and rounded if keratin (skin-forming protein) has built-up round the lesion.
+The projections may be long and pointy or short and rounded if keratin (skin-forming protein) has built-up around the lesion.
 Less keratinised lesions are pink or red in colour and resemble a raspberry, whilst heavily keratinised lesions are white and look like the head of a cauliflower.

 Causes of squamous cell papilloma